Cosatu keeps labour broker ban in sights

-Johannesburg - The banning of labour brokers was Cosatu's most immediate target in order to create decent jobs, president Sidumo Dlamini
+Johannesburg - The banning of labour brokers was Cosatu's most immediate target in order to create decent jobs, president Sidumo Dlamini said on Wednesday.

 Negotiations with the government and employers regarding the labour law amendments were ongoing, he told a youth job summit in Midrand.